hbctraining/DGE_workshop/README.md

 * DEGreport

-(c) Use a new method of installation from GitHub to install the below packages using the following code:
+(c) Use a new method of **installation from GitHub** to install the below packages using the following code:

 ```
-devtools::install_github("insert_package_name_in_quotations")
+devtools::install_github("stephenturner/annotables")
 ```

-* stephenturner/annotables

 3. Finally, please check that all the packages were installed successfully by loading them one at a time using the library() function.